 The subject parcel is located within the Briargate Master Plan area.
 This master plan was initially established in 1980, and the subject parcel was added in 1982.
 The Briargate Master Plan was updated in 2003 and new land use designations were established.
 For the subject parcel, R-LM with a density range of 3.5 to 7.99 du/ac was outlined.
 The appealed development plan illustrates 247 single-family detached lots across 61.71 acres for a gross density of 4.00 dwelling units per acre.
-In 2022, the Briargate Master Plan changed legislative status from "operative" to "implemented" and regulatory power ceased.
-However, the master plan can still be used as a point of reference.
+In 2022, the Briargate Master Plan changed legislative status from "operative" to "implemented".